Carolina Yuste

 Carolina Ortega Yuste (born 30 July 1991) is a Spanish actress.
-Her film credits include performances in Carmen & Lola, Quién te cantará and Sky High.
+She is the recipient of numerous accolades, including two Goya Awards.
+Her film credits include performances in Carmen & Lola (2018), Quién te cantará (2019), Sky High (2020), Jokes & Cigarettes (2023), and Undercover (2024).
 She has also featured in television series La sonata del silencio and Brigada Costa del Sol.

 Biography

 Carolina Ortega Yuste was born on 30 July 1991 in Badajoz, Extremadura.
 She trained at the Real Escuela Superior de Arte Dramático (RESAD) in Madrid.

-She won the Goya Award for Best Supporting Actress in 2019 for her role as Paqui in Carmen y Lola.
+She won the Goya Award for Best Supporting Actress in 2019 for her role as Paqui in Carmen & Lola, her feature film debut.
+She made her Catalan-language debut in Jokes & Cigarettes (2023), portraying singer Conchita in a role that won her the Gaudí Award for Best Actress.

+Yuste also joined the cast of the stage play Caperucita en Manhattan, based on the novel by Carmen Martín Gaite and scheduled to debut at Teatro de La Abadía on 23 January 2025.